borzacchiello/bncallgraph/readme.md

 # Commands
 - **Compute callgraph**: Compute and visualize a callgraph starting from the current function, following calls.
 The callgraph contains all the functions reachable starting from the current function.
-- **Compute reversed callgraph**: Compute and visualize a callgraph starting from the current function, following xrefs.
+- **Compute calleegraph**: Compute and visualize a callgraph starting from the current function, following xrefs.
 The callgraph contains all the functions that reaches the current function.

 # Settings
 - **Colorize Leaves**: Mark nodes without outgoing edges in red.